biodray/eDNA-tests/README.md

 # My first eDNA pipeline

 This code purpose is to analysis eDNA data.
 It was build for the analysis of freshwater fish, at two loci, 12S and cytB.
-This code run in R, but need external program such as FastQC (), cutadapt (), usearch () and vsearch ().
+This code run in R, but need external programs such as FastQC (), cutadapt (), usearch () and vsearch ().

 ## Folder